jmanthony3/Archimedes/docs/research/materials-science.md

 |:--:|
 |  |

-- Phase changes of gases and electrically neutral, symmetric molecules happen by [[hydrogen-bonding]].
+- Phase changes of gases and electrically neutral, symmetric molecules happen by #hydrogen-bonding.
 - This consequently makes for lower freezing and melting temperatures in materials which induced [[dipole]] bonding dominates.

 #####  Polar Molecule-Induced Dipole Bonds